Rock parrot: Distribution and habitat

 The rock parrot is almost always encountered within a few hundred metres of the coast down to the high-water mark, though may occasionally follow estuaries a few kilometres inland.
 The preferred habitat is bare rocky ground or low coastal shrubland composed of plants such as pigface (Disphyma crassifolium clavellatum), saltbush (Atriplex) or nitre bush (Nitraria billardierei).
 The species has also been found in sand dunes and saltmarsh, and under sprinklers on the golf course on Rottnest Island.
 They tend to avoid farmland.

 Behaviour

 Rock parrots are encountered in pairs or small groups, although they may congregate into larger flocks of up to 100 birds.
 They can form mixed flocks with elegant or blue-winged parrots.
 Mostly terrestrial, rock parrots at times perch on rocks or shrubs, and can take cover among large rocks.
-Generally quiet and unobtrusive, they make a two-syllabled zitting contact call in flight or when feeding, while the alarm call is similar but louder.
+Generally quiet and unobtrusive, they make a two-syllabled zitting contact call in flight or when feeding.
+The alarm call is similar but louder.